maelchiotti/LocalMaterialNotes/CONTRIBUTING.md

 ### Add a new language

-Create an [issue](https://github.com/maelchiotti/LocalMaterialNotes/issues) mentionning which language you would like to be added.
+Create an [issue](https://github.com/maelchiotti/LocalMaterialNotes/issues) mentioning which language you would like to be added.